pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * If the move would fail the AI wont click it

 ### Speed Control
-* Status moves that decrease score (e.g. Scary Face)
+* Status moves that decrese target speed
+  * Affected Moves: Scary Face, String Shot, Cotton Spore
   * If AI cant't drop stats (speed), no increase
   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase
   * In any other situation, +3

-* Status moves that increase score (only speed, e.g. Agility)
+* Status moves that increase self speed
+  * Affected Moves: Agility, Rock Polish
   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase
   * In any other situation, +3

-* Self boosting attack speed moves (e.g. Flame Charge)
+* Self boosting attack speed moves
+  * Affected Moves: Flame Charge, Trailblaze, Rapid Spin, Aqua Step, Esper Wing, Aura Wheel
   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase
   * If player resists move, no score increase unless the move + best damage move kill next turn
   * If AI faints player in less hits, no score increase
   * In any other situation, +2

-* Speed drop moves (e.g. Rock Tomb)
+* Speed drop moves
+  * Affected Moves: Rock Tomb, Mud Shot, Low Sweep, Bulldoze, Electroweb, Dum Beating, Pounce, Icy Wind
   * If AI cant't drop stats (speed), no increase
   * If AI faster, no increase
   * If AI is still slower the next turn, no score increase